centiservice/mats3/docs/developing/EndpointsAndInitiations.md

 > services crashes (or is rebooted), the messages are rolled back, being retried on another node.
 You also get retrying
 > for free - so that any transient errors like a network hiccup to the database are papered over.
 >
-> You could tear down your entire service mesh, and build it up in a different cloud: As long as you carry along the
+> You could tear down your entire system with all its services, and build it up in a different cloud: As long as you
-> state of the message broker, once the broker and services comes online again, they'll effectively continue all the
+> carry along the state of the message broker, once the broker and services comes online again, they'll effectively
-> ongoing Mats Flows as if nothing happened.
-The only observable effect would be some extra latency for those flows.
+> continue all the ongoing Mats Flows as if nothing happened.
+The only observable effect would be a tad extra latency
+> for those flows.
 >
 > If a message is _poison_ - i.e. non-processable - it'll eventually end up on a Dead Letter Queue on the broker, from
 > where you can centrally inspect these messages which fails processing (and you can inspect their log traces through